brxken128/dexios-book/src/technical-details/Directory-Packing.md

+# **This feature has been deprecated since Version 8.4.0**

+## Deprecated Notice

+We have decided to remove this functionality entirely from Dexios.
+We did this for a few reasons:

+* Pack modes cluttered up the codebase quite heavily
+* Pack modes gave Dexios a larger attack-surface, with vulnerabilities such as [zip slipping](https://snyk.io/research/zip-slip-vulnerability)

+It didn't feel right to leave in packing mode, but remove unpacking, so both have been deprecated.
+As "packing" zipped the files, you may still access your data.
+Just run `dexios decrypt file.enc file.zip` and open it as you would with any other zip file.

 ## Directory "Packing"

 After using the pack feature to create an archive, it is just a zip file.
 You may decrypt this as normal and open it for yourself, if you so wish.